horovod/horovod/README.md

 ### NCCL 2 is not found during runtime

-If you see the error message below, it means NCCL 2 was not found in standard libraries location.
-You should add directory where you installed NCCL 2 libraries to `LD_LIBRARY_PATH` environment variable.
+If you see the error message below, it means NCCL 2 was not found in the standard libraries location.
+You should add the directory where you installed NCCL 2 libraries to the `LD_LIBRARY_PATH` environment variable.

 ```
 Traceback (most recent call last):